ThisIsNotJustin/cue/README.md

 # Cue
-Cue is a C library for interacting with the Philips Hue API to control Hue RGB bulbs
+Cue is a C library for interacting with Philips Hue RGB bulbs over BLE.